This Board serves in an advisory capacity to the U.S. Chamber of Commerce and has policy-recommending responsibilities.

 One-third of the number of Trustees comprising the Board at the time of any meeting constitutes a quorum for the transaction of business.

-The U.S. Chamber of Commerce Foundation does not reimburse expenses for Trustees or Curriculum Committee members to attend Institute or to participate in Board meetings.
+The U.S. Chamber of Commerce does not reimburse expenses for Trustees or Curriculum Committee members to attend Institute or to participate in Board meetings.

 The Board of Trustees Governance text is available in PDF format for more efficient printing.